jorgemhtdev/xamarin/README.md

 You could read the different examples with theory and you have another place called “development app” where you can download some app and continue developing (expanding features).

-**About "You should have the following tools" ...
+**About "Tools and resources" ...
 I do not receive any money through affiliate or otherwise.
 These tools I use daily.
 I only share my opinion on what tools to use.
 If you know of others that can be useful also be delighted to try them**

 ### License